-Honour Roll
+Honor Roll

-Rick Hansen Secondary recognizes students who show excellence in their studies through the Honour Roll.
-Each semester, students who are on the honour roll receive a certificate by email from the principal.
-Honour Roll recipients are students who have achieved 73 - 100% average in all classes with marks excluding ELL and those without a fulltime teacher/classroom such as Work Experience, Apprenticeship, Independent Studies, Grad Transitions and Study blocks.
+Rick Hansen Secondary recognizes students who show excellence in their studies through the Honor Roll.
+Each semester, students who are on the honor roll receive a certificate by email from the principal.
+Honor Roll recipients are students who have achieved a 73 - 100% average in all classes, excluding ELL and those without a full-time teacher/classroom such as Work Experience, Apprenticeship, Independent Studies, Grad Transitions and Study blocks.